stibbons1990/hex/docs/blog/posts/2020-03-21-detailed-system-and-process-monitoring.md

 with 4 cores at 3.4GHz, and I had no idea how often those CPU cores were all used to their full extent.
-To learn more about the possibilities (and limitations) of *fully* multi-threading CPU-bound applicatios, I started running `top` commands in a loop and dumping lines in `.csv` files to then plot charts in Google Sheets.
+To learn more about the possibilities (and limitations) of *fully* multi-threading CPU-bound applications, I started running `top` commands in a loop and dumping lines in `.csv` files to then plot charts in Google Sheets.
 This was very crude, but it did show the difference between rendering a video in